sharif-22/desire-vault/README.md

 ## Acknowledgments

-We would like to express our gratitude to all contributors and participants of the collaborative hackathon project.
-Special thanks to the organizers for providing the opportunity to work on Desire Vault.
+I want to express my gratitude to all the [Hackerthon Mentors](https://www.youtube.com/live/EjINeXPxjtw?si=xEGLy5UMvKvDXLGE) for the invaluable guidance and support throughout the development of this project.
+Their insights and feedback have significantly contributed to the success of this endeavor.
+Special thanks to all my Colleague for their collaborative efforts and constructive suggestions.

-As users create and collaborate on watchlists within Desire Vault, we hope it fosters a sense of community and productivity in tracking desired products.
+As I continue to advance in my programming journey, the skills acquired and lessons learned from this project will serve as a solid foundation for future endeavors.

 ---